jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 Data not included for O-type stars (there are less than 100 in the dataset).
 Data not included for White Dwarf stars, a commonly studied astrophysical object.
 Pulsation data only lists one period.
 In reality, many pulsating stars exhibit several pulsations.
 The most variable can exhibit dozens, if not hundreds that we can observe.

+Mentioned_in_paper_simbad assumes that a star has not been published if that star is not attributed any references within Simbad portal.
+It is possible that a paper exists for a star, but it was not attributed.
+Unlikely, though, given the popularity of Simbad?